Great to have you with us, my friends, on Friday, live from the Southern Command in sunny South Florida.

 And the reason they're willing to pay it is because they're able to get it back from you.

-Except you don't think you're buying a $60 band aid.
+Except you don't think you're buying a $60 band-aid.

 You think you're buying your life with your health insurance policy.

-Under the guise, well, telling people are going to keep whatever they like and they're going to get rid of whatever they don't like.
+So Obama comes along, takes something that was already broken and has decided to destroy it under the guise while telling people they're going to keep whatever they like and they're going to get rid of whatever they don't like.

-And what he's doing is doing nothing but totally creating chaos and anxiety.
+And what he's doing is doing nothing but totally creating chaos and anxiety Because this is a left-winger wet dream, health insurance.

 That equals total control over people's lives.